I encourage you to see your own creative endeavors

 I encourage you to see your own creative endeavors as valuable in and of themselves.

-Do not always measure them by how much money they bring you, or even by how much they seem to help someone else in the short term.
+how much they seem to help someone else in the short term.
 Be “selfish” in a very wise way.
-Value creativity and it will feed your soul.
-If your soul is nourished, you will be better able – in the long term – to both support yourself and to help others.
+Value creativity and it will feed your

-My mother used to tell me, while watching me race around raising four young children:
+My mother used to tell me, while watching me race around raising

 “Someday, when you have more leisure, you are going to write.”

 I’m sure I rolled my eyes at her!
-My life circumstances had so squelched my creative energy that I didn’t even believe it existed.
+My life circumstances had so squelched my creative energy that I

 But -- oh the wisdom of mothers -- she was right!